LIV4D/MAPLES-DR/docs/source/welcome/quickstart.rst

 ------------

-Alternatively, MAPLES-DR images can be saved in local folders:
+Alternatively, if you'd rather rely on your own code for data loading, MAPLES-DR images can be saved in local folders:

 .. code-block:: python